testpatchesorg/qubership-workflow-hub/actions/container-package-cleanup/README.md

         description: "Number of days to keep Maven JAR versions"
         required: false
         default: "14"
+      threshold-versions:
+        description: "The number of latest SNAPSHOT versions to keep."
+        required: false
+        default: "1"
       included-patterns:
         description: "Patterns to include for deletion"
         required: false